iwyg/jquery.observer/README.md

-# A Observer Model on Top of the jQuery Javascript Library
+# A light-weight PubSub module on Top of jQuery

 ## Usage

 ### Simple case scenario: